mikeingold/JefimenkoModels.jl/docs/src/tutorial.md

 function, and the `JefimenkoModels.NULL_CURRENT` function can be used in place of either ``J(\bar{r},t)`` function.

-In the current version of `JefimenkoModels`, source charge and current functions must be defined in a specific format.
-The functions should take two arguments: a `UnitfulCoordinateSystem.AbstractCoordinate` indicating the spatial position evaluated, and the `Real`-typed time in implied units of seconds.
-The functions should return a Real-valued number with implied units according to the following tables.
+Source charge and current functions must be defined in a specific format.
+The functions must take two arguments: a `Meshes.Point` indicating the position within the source being evaluated, and the source time.

-An update is planned that will enable `Unitful` time argument and return types.
-This will hopefully simplify the source design process and identify potential dimensional errors.

 **Table: Line Source Functions**